Smoky Mountains Fall Foliage

 WATCH A BRIEF VIDEO

-WAI Guide Scott Isom presents Smoky Mountains Fall Foliage 2017 at our most recent Tour Presentation.
+WAI Guide Scott Isom presents an overview Smoky Mountains Fall Foliage 2017 at one of our Tour Presentations.

 To enlarge, click symbol in right corner.

 The Smoky Mountains of western North Carolina offer a treasure trove of outdoor delights that can be enjoyed during any season of the year.
 Autumn in the Smokies especially brings out the vibrant personality of this lush Appalachian region, with its fantastic fall foliage.
 Asheville, nestled in the middle of this wonderland, serves as an excellent venue for a six-day mini Adventure.
 Within the town itself are numerous art museums, delectable culinary choices, and the magnificent Biltmore Estate, which is a 250-room French chateau built by George Vanderbilt in the late 1800s.

 Within close driving range to Asheville are a host of other terrific destinations to explore, including the dazzling Blue Ridge Parkway, rugged Linville Gorge, Moses Cone Memorial Park, Smoky Mountains Railroad, Chimney Rock, and the wonderful waterfalls of DuPont State Forest.
 All of this, and much more, will be explored from our home base at the Four Points by Sheraton Hotel in downtown Asheville, where you can unpack and unwind for five nights of fun during our Smoky Mountains Fall Foliage Adventure!

 - All five nights at a centrally-located hotel in downtown Asheville

 - 7 meals: all breakfasts, 1 lunch and 1 dinner as listed in itinerary (BLD)

 - 3 walks sanctioned by the American Volkssport Association